Transparent dark purple Insurte logo

 If you are getting a visa for your trip to any of the countries above, you do not need to apply for ETIAS.
 The visa requirements remain the same, such as a valid passport, proof of accommodation, Schengen visa insurance, etc.

-It’s possible.
-If you are from a visa-exempt country and plan to stay in the Schengen area for short-term travel (up to 90 days within a 180-day period), you will need ETIAS authorization (this includes citizens from the US, UK, and Canada, as well as others).
+Travelers from visa-exempt countries who plan to stay in the Schengen area for short trips (up to 90 days within a 180-day period) will need ETIAS authorization (this includes citizens from the US, UK, and Canada, as well as others).
 Many travelers will need ETIAS moving forward.

 If you hold a Schengen visa, you do not need ETIAS, as your visa already gives you travel authorization.

-Citizens from the following countries will need ETIAS when going to the Schengen area from 2025 on.
+Citizens of the following countries will need ETIAS when going to the Schengen area from 2026 on:

 ETIAS for US Citizens